appscode/blog/content/post/kubedb-v2023.12.11/index.md

 # Postgres
-Now you can continuously archive and recover point-in-time  using Kubedb Managed PostgreSQL.
-Please follow the docoumentation to try it out
+Now you can continuously archive and recover point-in-time  using KubeDB Managed PostgreSQL.
+Please follow the documentation to try out the new features.

 ### Arbiter
 We use raft consensus algorithm for choosing primary node.
 Raft uses Quorum based voting system.
 So if we have an even number of replicas(nodes), there is a high chance of split vote.
 So it is recommended by raft  to use an odd number of nodes.
-But many users only wants 2 replicas., a primary node for write/read operation and an extra node for backup/read query purposes.
-They do not want to have more nodes because of cost/storage issues.
+But many users only wants 2 replicas, a primary node for write/read operation and an extra node for standby/read query purposes.
+They do not want to have more nodes to keep the cost down.
 So we are introducing an extra node in the cluster which will solve this issue.
-This node is named as Arbiter node.
+This node is called an Arbiter node.

-An arbiter node will have a separate statefulset and a pvc with bare minimum storage(2GB but configurable, however 2GB is enough if your cluster does not have many replicas).
+An arbiter node will have a separate Statefulset and a pvc with bare minimum storage(2GB but configurable, however 2GB is enough if your cluster does not have many replicas).
 It will have a single pod which runs a single container inside, that only votes for the leader election but does not store any database related data.

-So if you deploy a postgres database with an even number of nodes, Arbiter node will be deployed with it automatically.
+So if you deploy a Postgres database with an even number of nodes, Arbiter node will be deployed with it automatically.

 Postgres Arbiter Ops Request Support
 Added support for volume expansion and vertical scaling of Arbiter node.